TheRensselaerIDEA/ClinicalTrialEquity/README.md

 Quantify the inequities in existing clinical trials and provide insights to improve the clinical trial equity and health equity

 **Note: The RCT Equity Visualization Supplement has been updated since Auguest, 2020.
-Some colors and the user interface are modified in the new 2021 version compared to the 2020 version.
-The interface and colors are updated in the 2021 version.**
+Some colors and the user interface are modified in the new 2021 version compared to the 2020 version.**

 <!-- TABLE OF CONTENTS -->
 ## Contents